emacsmirror/evil-neo/README.md

 Evil Neo mode tries to preserve Evil's distinction between motion, normal, and visual states, only mapping keys in their original modes when possible.
-The mappings are meant to be exhaustive, taking into account all keybindings defined in `evil-motion-state-map` and `evil-normal-state-map` at the time of creating this package.
+The mappings are meant to be exhaustive, taking into account all keybindings defined in `evil-motion-state-map` and `evil-normal-state-map` at the time of creating this package (using Evil version 1.15.0).
 Instead of modifying Evil's keys directly, a minor mode with its own keymap is used, allowing you to easily turn it on/off in a single buffer or globally.

 # Usage